ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Extra currency | This is a native implementation of existing jettons and is not currently in use.
 IHR fee | As mentioned, the IHR is not currently in use, so this fee is always zero.
 More can be read about this in the [tblkch.pdf](https://ton.org/tblkch.pdf) (3.1.8).
 Forwarding fee | A forwarding message fee.
 More can be read about this in the [fees documentation](/develop/howto/fees-low-level#transactions-and-phases).
-Logical time of creation | The time used to create the correct transaction queue.
+Logical time of creation | The time used to create the correct messages queue.
-UNIX tome of creation | The time the transaction was created in UNIX.
+UNIX time of creation | The time the message was created in UNIX.
 State Init | Code and source data for deploying a smart contract.
 If the bit is set to `0`, it means that we do not have a State Init.
 But if it is set to `1`, then another bit needs to be written which indicates whether the State Init is stored in the same cell (0) or written as a reference (1).
 Message body | This part defines how the message body is stored.
 At times the message body is too large to fit into the message itself.
 In this case, it should be stored as a **reference** whereby the bit is set to `1` to show that the body is used as a reference.
 If the bit is `0`, the body is in the same cell as the message.